slu4coder/Arduino-Nano-PC/README.md

 o runs on a single Arduino Nano with just 1 (2) logic IC.

 The following global variables and functions are provided by the library 'os'.
-Use '#include <os.h>':
+Use '#include <os.h>'.

 	int os::frames                                  built-in 16-bit 60Hz frame counter